anthony-montoya/tab_project/README.md

-Grab was a group project made with 3 other developers at DevMountains immersive Web Development course.
-Majority of the project was written in pair programming sessions.
+Learning music has never been easier.

+Award given for "Best CSS" at DevMountain.

-Tech Used- React, Redux, NodeJS, Massive, JavaScript, AWS, PostgreSQL, HTML5 & CSS3.
+Full stack web application.
+Tech used: React, Redux, NodeJS, JavaScript, Massive, PostgreSQL, HTML5 & CSS3.

-This web application is a local classifieds for people to buy/sell/trade goods locally.
-We also implemented a built in chat feature so you don't have to give out your personal phone number.

-Grab allows users to sumbit a posting for sale, search and filter through already submitted postings.
-Users can also view peoples profiles and other listings they may have.
-User's can also edit/delete postings they have submitted.
+TabSlam is a site for musicians to search for their favorite songs and get guitar tablature that will aid them in learning the song of their choice.

+My database is self growing.
+Each search that isn't in my database already it will be added and the next time it is searched, the result will be much faster than a 3rd party api call.
+Feel free to check out the source code and give any feedback or suggestions.
+Thank you!